General Information

 To be eligible for consideration, an applicant must submit an application for admission, a high school transcript including grades for five semesters of course work, a secondary school report, a teacher’s evaluation, SAT or ACT test scores, and have a personal meeting with an admission representative.
 Successful applicants will have satisfied Rhodes’ general admission requirements, including the academic units requirements outlined under “Admission Selection Process” above.
 Normally, it will be necessary for an Early Admission applicant to enroll at a local college or university in the summer prior to their enrollment at Rhodes in order to fulfill any academic requirements.

-Early Admission applicants must normally have the support of their secondary school counselor and of their parents in order to be considered for admission under the plan.
+Early Admission applicants must normally have the support of their secondary school counselor and of their parents or caregivers in order to be considered for admission under the plan.

-Applicants who have been accepted for admission and wish to delay their enrollment at Rhodes for a semester or a year may request Deferred Enrollment by writing the Dean of Admission.
+Applicants who have been admitted for admission and wish to delay their enrollment at Rhodes for a semester or a year may request Deferred Enrollment by writing the Dean of Admission.
 The letter requesting Deferred Enrollment must indicate the length of time requested for deferral, the reason for requesting the deferral, and the proposed actions of the applicant during the time of the deferral.
 The Dean of Admission will respond to the deferral request in writing.
 If deferred enrollment is granted, the applicant must submit a nonrefundable $1,000.00 enrollment deposit to the Office of Admission.
-Applicants who have been accepted from the wait list are typically not offered deferred enrollment.
-The Dean of Admission may waive the increased enrollment deposit in certain cases.
+Applicants who have been admitted from the wait list are typically not offered deferred enrollment.
+The Vice President for Enrollment may waive the increased enrollment deposit in certain cases.

 Deferred applicants may not enroll in additional high school course work or in more than two college courses for credit in any one semester/term during their time of deferral.
 Doing so nullifies their admission and scholarship offers (if any) and requires new admission and scholarship decisions to be rendered.
 Applicants wishing to enroll in college courses are advised to consult with the Office of Admission to ensure credit will transfer to Rhodes.